|

 • Dimensions: 27.2 x 26.1 x 26.5 inches

-Westinghouse WGen9500DF is the best dual fuel generator available in the market with massive wattages, decent runtime, and lower noise levels with a reliable mobility kit to roam around without even breaking a sweat.
+Westinghouse WGen9500DF is the best dual fuel generator available in the market with massive wattages, decent runtime, and lower noise levels with a reliable mobility kit to move around.

-Well, I got my delivery within the expected time frame with pretty solid packaging, though the unit comes with some minor scratches, still, there wasn’t any major issue with the frame, engine, components, etc. so I decided to keep it.
+Well, I got my delivery within the expected time frame with pretty solid packaging, though the unit comes with some minor scratches there was not any major issue with the frame, engine, components, etc. so I decided to keep it.

-The box contains a mobility kit, engine oil, oil funnel, battery charger, propane hose, tool kit, and a user’s manual.
-Also, the assembling process is pretty easy I just spend 10 – 15 minutes to get this thing ready.
+The box contains a mobility kit, engine oil, a funnel, a battery charger, a propane hose, and a tool kit.
+Also, the assembling process is pretty easy I just spend 10 – 15 minutes getting this ready.

 • 2x120V AC, 20amp, 5 – 20R GFCI outlets